- As low as $182/Night

 About the Area

 Historic District, a neighborhood in Beaufort, is home to this cottage.
-St. Helena's Episcopal Church and Beaufort National Cemetery are local landmarks, and some of the area's activities can be experienced at Spanish Moss Trail and Broome Lane Trailhead.
+St. Helena's Episcopal Church and Beaufort National Cemetery are local landmarks, and some of the area's activities can be experienced at Cat Island Driving Range and Sanctuary Golf Club.

 Special Instructions